Davie Fulton: Resigning from the B.C. Supreme Court

-Fulton tenure ended in 1982 with his resignation to then Prime Minister, Jean Chretien.
+Fulton tenure ended in 1982 with his resignation to then Justice Minister, Jean Chretien.
 Issue relating to charges of drunk driving, as well as stress resulting from false allegation of his engaging in prostitution, known as the Wendy King Case caused him to resign.
 The ghost writer and publisher of The Wendy King Story, apologized in court, "saying it was a case of mistaken identity."
 King also admitted the same in court,This libel action has its origin in the fact that I sincerely believed that the plaintiff, Justice E. Davie Fulton, was on one occasion a client of mine in my professional capacity as a prostitute,' King's statement read.

 As a result of evidence recently disclosed to me, I now realize that I was in error in believing that I had ever met Justice Fulton or that I had associated with him in any way.Fulton stated that stress from these false allegation had caused his drinking,Because of the strain and emotional turmoil of this libel action, my problem with alcohol has come back in concentrated form.

 In February 1979, as a result drinking and driving incident and an automobile accident, Fulton had his license suspended.
 During the stop, Fulton "admitted he had used 'intemperate language'," telling the police to "Go to hell."
 He was involved in a hit-and-run incident, also in February 1979, where the "owner of the vehicle involved told police he had followed the hit-and-run car...to the judge's house."
 In March 1979, Fulton pled guilty to drinking and driving charges.

 The 1981 drinking-and-driving incident was a second offence; he received a $700 fine and a mandatory 14 days in jail.
 He was also disbarred from the B.C.
 Law Society.